-27. Suction dredge operations in the streams and rivers of the Six Rivers and Klamath National Forests cause significant disturbance of surface resources, direct injury to Southern Oregon/Northern California coho salmon and the other fish species listed in paragraph 19, and degrade their habitat, and cause or contribute to degradation of water quality.

-28. Additional adverse effects to aquatic habitats, fish, and other aquatic life from suction dredge mining include:

-- o Entrainment by suction dredging can kill and indirectly increase mortality of fish, particularly un-eyed salmonid eggs and early developmental stages. - Entrainment and disturbance by suction dredges can kill benthic invertebrates that are the food source for salmonids and other fishes, thereby reducing available fish food supply in the dredged stream area(s) for a period of weeks to months until the area is re-colonized.
+1 23.
+Suction dredge operations in the streams and rivers of the Six Rivers and Klamath 2 National Forests cause significant disturbance of surface resources, direct injury to Southern 3 Oregon/Northern California coho salmon and the other fish species listed in paragraph 14, and 4 degrade their habitat, and cause or contribute to degradation of water quality.
+5 24.
+Additional adverse effects to aquatic habitats, fish, and other aquatic life from suction 6 dredge mining include: 7 8 9 10 Entrainment by suction dredging can kill and indirectly increase mortality of fish, particularly un-eyed salmonid eggs and early developmental stages.
+Entrainment and disturbance by suction dredges can kill benthic invertebrates that are the food source for salmonids and other fishes, thereby reducing available fish food supply in the dredged stream area(s) for a period of weeks to months until the area is re-colonized.
 Re-colonization may be much slower if dredged area is extensive.
-Populations of invertebrates with limited distributions could be eliminated. - Streambed destabilization can increase the mortality of incubating salmonid embryos and benthic fish species such as sturgeon and lamprey.
-Destabilization of the stream channel may occur because of channel excavations made by the suction dredge and the piling of cobbles too large to pass through the dredge.
-Such direct disturbance of the stream channel tends to destabilize natural processes that mold stream channels.
-The resulting destabilization may increase local scour and fill in parts of the streambed that were not directly disturbed. - Openosition of dredge tailings can decrease fish reproductive success by inducing fish to spawn on unstable material. - Oredging can change surface substrate composition which can affect in turn fish and benthic invertebrate populations.
-Fish eggs and larvae could be smothered or buried, and fish could lose the interstitial spaces between cobbles or boulder. - Oredging could frighten adult summer steelhead or spring Chinook and inhibit migrations of these fish. - Disturbances during the summer may harm adult salmon and steelhead because their energy supply is limited, and the streams they occupy can be near lethal temperatures.
-Suction dredging may be synergistic with high stream temperatures and other cumulative watershed effects that are being manifested so that adverse effects of dredging are increased. - Deposition of fine sediment can reduce availability of microhabitats used by benthic fish such as sturgeon larvae and young sturgeon.
-Extensive deposition of fine sediment can reduce invertebrate populations important for the food supply of anadromous salmonids. - 29.
-In addition, natural and human-induced conditions in the Klamath River and its
+Populations of invertebrates with limited distributions could be 11 eliminated.
+Streambed destabilization can increase the mortality of incubating salmonid 12 embryos and benthic fish species such as sturgeon and lamprey.
+Destabilization of the stream channel may occur because of channel excavations made by the 13 suction dredge and the piling of cobbles too large to pass through the dredge.
+Such direct disturbance of the stream channel tends to destabilize natural 14 processes that mold stream channels.
+The resulting destabilization may increase 15 local scour and fill in parts of the streambed that were not directly disturbed.
+Deposition of dredge tailings can decrease fish reproductive success by inducing 16 fish to spawn on unstable material.
+Dredging can change surface substrate composition - which can affect in turn fish 17 and benthic invertebrate populations.
+Fish eggs and larvae could be smothered or buried, and fish could lose the interstitial spaces between cobbles or boulder.
+Dredging could frighten adult summer steelhead or spring Chinook and inhibit 18 migrations of these fish.
+19 20 their energy supply is limited, and the streams they occupy can be near lethal 20 temperatures.
+Suction dredging may be synergistic with high stream temperatures and other cumulative watershed effects that are being manifested - so that adverse effects of dredging are increased.
+Deposition of fine sediment can reduce availability of microhabitats used by 22 23 benthic fish such as sturgeon larvae and young sturgeon.
+Extensive deposition of fine sediment can reduce invertebrate populations important for the food supply 24 of anadromous salmonids.
+25 25.
+In addition, natural and human-induced conditions in the Klamath River and its 26 tributaries exacerbate the impacts to aquatic species.
+For example, there is a "thermal barrier" in the Klamath that adversely impacts the migration of adult coho salmon upstream and migration of juvenile coho salmon downstream.
+Suction dredge mining in these waters, particularly the disturbance of the streambed and discharges of material into these waters, adds to this and other problems facing coho salmon in their migration cycles.